 Where a product is covered by more than one New Approach directive, CE marking denotes compliance with the appropriate provisions of all relevant directives.
-However, where one or more of these directives are in their transitional period and, as a consequence, allow the manufacturer to
+However, where one or more of these directives are in their transitional period and, as a consequence, allow the manufacturer to choose which arrangements to apply, the CE marking indicates conformity only to those directives where application is mandatory and others which are so applied.
+In the case of these latter directives particulars must be given in the documents, notices or instructions accompanying the product or, where appropriate, on the data plate.

-11.3 Additional marking for standards
+11.3 Additional Marking for standards